InfuseAI/primehub-site/docs/model-deployment.md

 PrimeHub provides a monitoring dashboard based on **Seldon Core Analytics** on Grafana, we are able to monitor metrics of **deployment**/**model**/**model version**.

-1. Accessing the Grafana from the user portal
+1. Accessing the Grafana from User Portal.

 2. Selecting `PrimeHub / Model Deployments` dashboard, it lists deployment which are providing services.